yogthos/yuggoth/README.md

 # DEPRECATED

 A lot has changed in Clojure ecosystem since this project was written, and it's no longer representitive of best practices.
-If you're looking for an example project then please take a look at [memory hole](https://github.com/yogthos/Memory Hole).
+If you're looking for an example project then please take a look at [Memory Hole](https://github.com/yogthos/memory-hole).

 # Yuggoth